QuentinRougemont/genome_annotation/README.md

 ![Fig8.png](https://github.com/QuentinRougemont/genome_annotation/blob/main/.pictures/Fig8.png)

+**Figure 8:** dS values plotted along the ancestral genome for all possible models from three to eight changepoints
+each point is a gene dS value colored according to the strata of assignation

 ds colored by strata along the gene order:

 automatically generated for each changepoint values:
 ![Fig9.png](https://github.com/QuentinRougemont/genome_annotation/blob/main/.pictures/Fig9.png)

+**Figure 9:** dS values plotted along the ancestral gene order for all possible models from three to eight changepoints
+each point is a gene dS value colored according to the strata of assignation

 a posterior colored ideogram:
 automatically generated for each changepoint values:
 ![Fig10.png](https://github.com/QuentinRougemont/genome_annotation/blob/main/.pictures/Fig10.png)

+**Figure10:**  example ideograms infered for the most likely models here.
+Links are colored according to their strata of appartenance.